-Carbon monoxide (CO) is an odourless, colourless, non-irritant gas.
-It is the most common cause of fatal poisoning in Britain today.
-It causes the accidental deaths of up to 500 people each year in the USA and a much larger number of sub-lethal poisonings.
+Carbon monoxide (CO) is an odourless, colourless, non-irritant gas and is often called the ‘silent killer’.
+Carbon Monoxide Poisoning causes the accidental deaths of up to 500 people each year in the USA and a much larger number of sub-lethal poisonings.

 Firstly, there is generally little awareness of carbon monoxide poisoning among the general public and the medical profession.